BCRRA HAS RECEIVED SOME OF THE WASTE CONTRACT DOCUMENTS REQUESTED UNDER FOI, BUT LITTLE USEFUL INFORMATION!

-We should add that both Cr Michael Whelan* and Ex-councillor Stephen Fullarton* both showed in letters written to the Philip Island & San Remo Advertiser, their belief that the community should be shown what the Council agreed to with the Waste Contract approved in 2016 behind closed doors, by making them public documents.
+We should add that both the Mayor Michael Whelan* and Ex-councillor Stephen Fullarton* both showed in letters written to the Philip Island & San Remo Advertiser their belief that the community should be shown what the Council agreed to with the Waste Contract approved in 2016 behind closed doors, by making them public documents.

-Our group sincerely hope the sentiments given then, while they were canvassing to be elected to Council in 2016 are still valid today.
+We believe these sentiments, given when, while they were canvassing to be elected to Council in 2016 are still valid today.